paugier/mercurial-book/en/preface.rst

 to thank them for their care and effort in providing so much detailed feedback.

-Martin Geisler, Damien Cassou, Alexey Bakhirkin, Till Plewe, Dan Himes, Paul Sargent, Gokberk Hamurcu, Matthijs van der Vleuten, Michael Chermside, John Mulligan, Jordi Fita, Jon Parise.
+Martin Geisler, Damien Cassou, Alexey Bakhirkin, Till Plewe, Dan Himes, Paul Sargent, Gokberk Hamurcu, Matthijs van der Vleuten, Michael Chermside, John Mulligan, Jordi Fita, and Jon Parise.

 I also want to acknowledge the help of the many people who caught errors and provided helpful suggestions throughout the book.